thanhit93/react-native-braintree-xplat-upgrade/README.md

 or do it manually as described below:

-1. Run `npm install react-native-braintree-xplat --save`
+1. Run `npm install react-native-braintree-xplat-upgrade --save`
-2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-braintree-xplat` and add `RCTBraintree.xcodeproj`.
+2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-braintree-xplat-upgrade` and add `RCTBraintree.xcodeproj`.
 3. Add `libRCTBraintree.a` to `Build Phases -> Link Binary With Libraries`
 4. Done!